eclipse-kuksa/kuksa.val.feeders/dbc2val/mapping/mapping.md

     transform:
        mapping:
         - from: DI_GEAR_D
-          to: False
+          to: false
         - from: DI_GEAR_P
-          to: True
+          to: true
         - from: DI_GEAR_INVALID
-          to: False
+          to: false
         - from: DI_GEAR_R
-          to: False
+          to: false
 ```